 Mixed use developments offer different uses such as residential, entertainment and commercial in the same complex, improving the quality of life for their inhabitants and thus making them a prime choice for developers.
 This type of development promises tremendous potential for social and economic progress due to its immediate proximity to jobs and services that help create a strong community around it.

 As 2023 goes along, the commercial real estate landscape will continue to evolve in response to changing economic conditions.
 Stakeholders should remain proactive and adapt their strategies as needed to ensure they are getting the most out of their investments.
-Automation, mixed use development, proptech investment and other trends will all play a role in shaping the market in the coming year.
+Automation, mixed use development, proptech investment and other commercial real estate industry trends will all play a role in shaping the market in the coming year.

 By staying informed and being willing to adjust their plans accordingly, investors can maximize their profits even in these challenging times.